uber-go/mock/CONTRIBUTING.md

 First off, thank you for taking an interest to contribute to this project!

+> **Tip:** You'll need to sign [Uber's CLA](https://cla-assistant.io/uber-go/mock)
+> before we can accept any of your contributions.
+> If necessary, a bot will remind
+> you to accept the CLA when you open your pull request.

 ## Opening issues

 When opening a [new issue](https://github.com/uber-go/mock/issues/new/choose)